pingidentity/scim2/README.md

 More information on each section:
 * `scim2-sdk-common`: This package contains the core SCIM constructs and utility classes.
 This contains logic for SCIM filtering, performing updates/searches on JSON data, bulk request processing, and more.
-It may be used standalone without the other components, and only requires the Jackson library as a dependency.
+It may be used standalone without the other components.
 * `scim2-sdk-client`: This component helps create SCIM 2 client applications using [JAX-RS](https://projects.eclipse.org/projects/ee4j.rest).
 For more information, see the [wiki](https://github.com/pingidentity/scim2/wiki/JAX-RS-Client-examples).